trunkclub/trunkclub.github.io/_posts/2015-11-05-test-your-soa-with-firebat.md

 tests across our services, and to start catching problems before deploys.
 Thorough documentation and example are available on the [Github](https://github.com/trunkclub/firebat) page.
-We hope this helps you wrangle your company's SOA smoke testing, and encourage pull requests and feedback.
+We hope this helps you wrangle your company\'s SOA smoke testing, and encourage pull requests and feedback.

-_Interested in what you've read on the Trunk Club blog?
+_Interested in what you\'ve read on the Trunk Club blog?
 Want to join the best- dressed tech team in Chicago?
 Check out our [Engineering Page](https://www.trunkclub.com/engineering) to see open positions and learn more._